PTSD in Veterans: Signs, Stats & Treatments

 Post-traumatic stress disorder (PTSD) is a serious mental health condition that can have significant impacts on your quality of life.
 It can affect anyone who has experienced or witnessed a traumatic event, such as a natural disaster, a serious accident, a terrorist act, war/combat, or rape.
 Veterans are at an especially high risk of PTSD after returning home.
 If you’re suffering from PTSD, it is treatable – but it’s important to seek help.

 Post-traumatic stress disorder (PTSD) is a mental health condition triggered by a terrifying event.
-Symptoms may include flashbacks, nightmares, and severe anxiety.
+Symptoms of these combat experiences may include flashbacks, nightmares, and severe anxiety.
 You may have uncontrollable thoughts about the event.
 In some cases, these symptoms can be so severe and persistent that they significantly impair a person’s daily life.

 It’s important to understand that PTSD is not a sign of weakness or a character flaw.
-It’s a very normal, albeit distressing, response to abnormal events.
+It’s a very normal, albeit distressing, response to abnormal events that require mental health services and mental health care.

 While PTSD can affect anyone who has experienced a traumatic event, veterans are at an especially high risk of PTSD.
 They often witness and endure extreme traumatic events as part of their service.